stevie-mayhew/silverstripe-framework/docs/en/01_Tutorials/05_Dataobject_Relationship_Management.md

 student and mentor relationships into a single line.
-You'll notice that there's no difference between accessing a "has-many" and "many-many" relationship in the template loops: to the template, it's just a named list of object.
+You'll notice that there's no difference between accessing a "has-many" and "many-many" relationship in the template loops: To the template, its just a named list of object.

 ![tutorial:tutorial5_projects_table.jpg](/_images/tutorial5_projects_table.jpg)